My-Random-Thoughts/Rapid7Nexpose/README.md

 I have several bugs open with Rapid7 for API issues, and I will be tracking those with the bug tracker here on GitHub Some of them are minor ones that I may have coded around, others are much larger breaking issues.

+### API Coverage
+Due to the size of the API and the number of modules I have written, it's quite difficult to keep track of the what has been done and what hasn't.
+To help this every module has a `.FUNCTIONALITY` comment based header that lists all the API endpoints that are covered in that particular function.
+Have a look at the **api-coverage.md** file for the full list.